-Granite (Igneous Rock) – Prestigious and long lasting, granite has long been the chosen countertop for its high heat and scratch resistance, inertness against harsh chemicals, and natural beauty.
+Granite (Igneous Rock) – Prestigious and long-lasting, granite has long been the chosen countertop for its high heat and scratch resistance, inertness against harsh chemicals, and natural beauty.
 With the availability of hundreds of various colors and patterns, as well as many finish options, granite can lend itself easily to nearly any design.
-There are many other stones and subgroups of this igneous category that are not true granite, but for all practical purposes are labelled and used interchangeably with true granites.
+There are many other stones and subgroups of this igneous category that are not true granite, but for all practical purposes are labeled and used interchangeably with true granites.
 For example, Absolute Black is considered a granite for generic commercial purposes, but it is actually basalt- not a true granite.
 You can be assured however that BBG will not mislabel certain other stones (marble), with lesser qualities, as granite.
 Pricing ranges from Low to High and a premium is typically placed on a demand for more movement.

 Marble (Metamorphic Rock)– The natural elegance of marble’s soft, sweeping movement is hard to replace.
 Although it scores low on care & maintenance (prone to etching, scratching, and staining due to its high amount of calcium), we at BBG find that customers who embrace that wear and tear is inevitable are generally happy with their decision.
 Although the original meaning of marble meant any stone that would take a polish, today’s excepted definition is a metamorphic rock that forms through the metamorphism of limestone.
 Prices range from Medium to High and a premium is typically placed on a demand for whiter marble with distinctly dark veining.